Project-Counter/cop5/source/11-extending/04-creating-new-values-for-enumerated-elements-and-attributes.rst

 * Access_Method
 * Metric_Type

-Custom values MUST only be included in Master Reports if requested, and if included they MUST be listed in the corresponding report filters in the Report_Filters or Metric_Types header.
+Custom values MUST only be included in Master Reports if called for, and if included they MUST be listed in the corresponding report filters in the Report_Filters or Metric_Types header.